An Invite To Our 11th Annual Summer Picnic

 Parents, we’ll also have activities for the kids, including bouncy houses, balloon animals, and more!

 DCC will provide the main course, but everyone is encouraged to bring a side to share.
 You can sign up HERE.

 We also encourage you to bring a lawn chair or blanket—and maybe one to share.
 Break out your favorite lawn game.
 Dust off your frisbee.
 Come prepared to enjoy God’s creation and God’s people!

 Upon arrival, we will have a welcome tent where you will be greeted and receive a name tag.
 If you’re new or don’t yet know anyone, we will introduce you to others.
 We will also have designated “greeters” whose sole purpose will be to facilitate relational connections—though, of course, we encourage you to pro-actively meet others as well!
 All said, it will be low key.
 We anticipate folks will be simultaneously eating, chatting, and playing games (ultimate, spikeball, bocce, Jenga, etc.) over the course of our time together.

 “How can I help?”

 First, be relational.
-Our relational muscles have atrophied to some extent over the past year of isolation, so let’s flex them!
-We haven’t seen one another in one place for nearly two years.
+Our relational muscles have atrophied to some extent over the past season, so let’s flex them!
 Plus, many of you are new.
 So, there will be ample opportunity for meeting others—familiar and new.
 Let’s be on the lookout for those who don’t seem as connected or known, and if that’s you, don’t hesitate to introduce yourself.

 Second, we still need help covering different responsibilities, from facilitating a game, to monitoring the bouncy house, to cleaning up after the picnic.
 Each role is limited in scope and time-bound.
 If you’re concerned about not knowing anyone, serving is an easy way to get plugged in.
 You can sign-up to help HERE.